vlang/v/doc/docs.md

 * `v init` → adds necessary files to the current folder to make it a V project
 * `v new abc` → creates a new project in the new folder `abc`, by default a "hello world" project.
-* `v new abcd web` → creates a new project in the new folder `abcd`, using the vweb template.
+* `v new --web abcd` → creates a new project in the new folder `abcd`, using the vweb template.

 ## Table of Contents